test-kitchen/kitchen-dokken/README.md

 When talking to a local Docker host (over a socket), The driver creates and bind mounts a sandbox directory to `/opt/kitchen`.
-This prevents of from having to "upload" the test data.
+This prevents us from having to "upload" the test data.

-When talking to a *remote* Docker host (tcp://somewhere.else), dokken will starts a container named `<suite-name>-data`.
-It makes `/opt/kitchen` and `/opt/verifier` available for mounting by the runner..
+When talking to a *remote* Docker host (tcp://somewhere.else), dokken starts a container named `<suite-name>-data`.
+It makes `/opt/kitchen` and `/opt/verifier` available for mounting by the runner.
 The data container is the "trick" to the whole thing.
-It comes with rsync, runs an openssh daemon, and uses an, insecure, authorized_key ala Vagrant.
+It comes with rsync, runs an openssh daemon, and uses an insecure, authorized_key ala Vagrant.
 This is later used to upload cookbook test data.

 The venerable `/tmp` directory is avoided, due to the popularity of `tmpfs` clobbering by inits.